Los Angeles Lakers Trade Rumors: Team Is Terrible, Still Linked To Many Deals

 So far this season, the Lakers have averaged 103.9 points, while allowing opponents to score 110.1 per game.
 That ranks among the worst numbers in the NBA and shows just how badly the team has played on defense.
 It’s easy to state that the Lakers would be vastly improved if the team could acquire someone like Hassan Whiteside or even Nerlens Noel to play in the low post.
 But is either player good enough to take a terrible team all the way to the NBA Playoffs?

-To make matters worse in these Los Angeles Lakers trade rumors, the team also doesn’t possess its own first-round pick in the 2017 NBA Draft.
+To make matters worse in these Los Angeles Lakers trade rumors, the team also doesn’t possess it’s own first-round pick in the 2017 NBA Draft.
 That pick belongs to the Philadelphia 76ers as an extension of the trade to acquire point guard Steve Nash.
 The pick originally went to the Phoenix Suns, but now resides in possession of the 76ers after another series of deals.
 Playing terrible basketball and having no hope to add an elite college prospect (in a really deep draft) just makes the situation even less tenable in L.A.

 The front office in Los Angeles made a series of mistakes in first acquiring Steve Nash and then letting Kobe Bryant finish out his career in what should have been a rebuilding year for the young roster.
 Now the 2016-17 NBA season is going to also be a wasted season for the franchise, with the only hope on the horizon stemming from fans and analysts.
 That hope certainly doesn’t come from the current roster, possibly hinting that soon Los Angeles Lakers trade rumors could revolve around collecting draft picks rather than developing rookies.